stanley-1/tp/docs/team/stanley-1.md

 * **Altered Feature**: Redefined criteria for duplicate persons to be detected. [\#68](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/68)
   * What it does:
     * SociaLite detects duplicate entries by comparing contacts' phone number instead of name.
-    * Users can add contacts who coincidentally have the same names, without a DuplicatePersonException being thrown.
+    * Users can now add contacts who might have the same names.
   * Justification:
     * There can be instances where users meet acquaintances who coincidentally share the same name but are separate persons altogether.
     * Hence, the phone number (which is a compulsory field in SociaLite) is now used as a determinant for duplicate persons as no two persons have the same phone number.
   * Highlights:
-    * This alteration addresses the inconvenience that users might have in adding contacts with similar names.
+    * Addresses the inconvenience that users might have in adding contacts with similar names.

 * **Revamped Feature**: Enhanced ability for users to obtain help or in-app guidance. [\#50](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/50), [\#127](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/127)